Abdusshh/article_summarizer/blog/blog.md

 QStash Python SDK is used to interact with QStash services, upstash-redis is used to communicate with our database, django is used to create the web application, and python-dotenv is used to load environment variables from a `.env` file.

-In order to use a Redis database, you can create a free account on Upstash and get your Redis URL.
-You can follow the instructions in the [Upstash Redis documentation](https://upstash.com/docs/redis/overall/getstarted) to create one.
+To use a Redis database, create a free account on Upstash and get your Redis URL.
+Follow the instructions in the [Upstash Redis documentation](https://upstash.com/docs/redis/overall/getstarted) to create one.

 #### Create a Django Project

 First, we need to set up a new Django project.
-We will navigate to our desired directory and run:
+Navigate where you'd like this project to live and run:

 ```bash
 django-admin startproject article_summarizer